openlegend/core-rules/core/SRD.md

 against this bane, they become to immune to all subsequent attempts by you to inflict the bane for the next hour.

-## Intimidated

-**Duration:** Resist ends (Fail x 3 = 1 minute)
-\
-**Power Level:** 4, 5, 6, 7, 8, 9
-\
-**Attack Attributes:** Creation, Deception, Energy, Influence, Might, Persuasion, Presence
-\
-**Attack:**

--   Creation vs. Resolve
--   Deception vs. Resolve
--   Energy vs. Resolve
--   Influence vs. Resolve
--   Might vs. Resolve
--   Persuasion vs. Resolve
--   Presence vs. Resolve

-**Description:** Through a display of awe-inspiring force, intimidation, or leadership, you command attention as the greatest threat, causing others to fear to attack your allies. \newline

-**Effect:** Any attacks made by the target that do not include you as a target suffer disadvantage.
-If the same target is affected by this bane from multiple sources, as long as their attack includes one of those who targeted them, they are not affected by the penalty.
-Unlike other banes, your damaging attack against one target can trigger this bane in a different target, provided your roll is equal or greater to their Resolve defense (that is, by striking one foe, you can intimidate another).

--   **Power Level 4** - The target suffers disadvantage 1 on attacks that do not include you.

--   **Power Level 5** - The target suffers disadvantage 2 on attacks that do not include you.

--   **Power Level 6** - The target suffers disadvantage 3 on attacks that do not include you.

--   **Power Level 7** - The target suffers disadvantage 4 on attacks that do not include you.

--   **Power Level 8** - The target suffers disadvantage 5 on attacks that do not include you.

--   **Power Level 9** - The target suffers disadvantage 6 on attacks that do not include you.

 ## Knockdown